forwards/conferences/How-to - Diversity Scholarships.md

 * The reasons for scholarship request are compelling, based on description of their R background and potential impact on their community.

-* Are they from a country, region or area not typically represented at useR (Jill Waring and Noa Tamir have stats from 2016, 2017, 2019 attendance by nation), or from an under-represented and/or historically marginalized group?
+* Are they from a country, region or area not typically represented at useR!
+(Jill Waring and Noa Tamir have stats from 2016, 2017, 2019 attendance by
+	nation), or from an under-represented and/or historically marginalized group?

-* Applicant information provided through the form is verified by examining their public profile on twitter, github, R package authorship, R mailing lists, via links provided by applicant.
+* Applicant information provided through the form is verified by examining their public profile on twitter, GitHub, R package authorship, R mailing lists, via links provided by applicant.

 * Note: The requested amount of funding will vary and is not taken into account